giacomellolab/SpruceProject/README.md

 ## STdeconvolve
 In order to run the Rscripts for this analysis via its docker container, type the following in your terminal (within R console or terminal app).

+The seurat objects needed to re-run this analysis are available on our Data Mendeley repository [DOI:10.17632/b7fppw63v8.1](https://data.mendeley.com/preview/b7fppw63v8?a=0a093701-dffc-4dd8-bdab-bb372579088).
+Detailed descriptions of the analysis and objects are also provided in this repository.

 ```bash
 docker run --rm -v $(pwd):/SpruceProject -w /SpruceProject yuvaranimasarapu/r-env-spruce:stdeconvolvev1.0 \
   R -e "rmarkdown::render('scripts/clustering_and_BvS-analysis/<stdeconvolve.Rmd>', output_dir = 'results')" && \